bradh352/ansible-scripts/roles/sonic/README.md

     BGP on the interface.
 Default is `false`.
   * `admin_status`: `up`/`down`.
 Whether the interface is administratively
     enabled.
 Default is `down`.
+  * `autoneg`: `on`/`off`.
+Whether the interface should enable autonegotiation.
+    Defaults to `on`.
+  * `adv_speeds`: Comma delimited list of speeds in Megabits per second to advertise if autonegotiation is enabled.
+Example: `10000,1000,100`.
+By default it will use whatever the interface is capable of.
+  * `speed`: Interface speed in Megabits per second.
+Defaults to the maximum port speed.
+Example: `25000` (25G)
   * `description`: User-provided description of the interface for convenience.
     Typically describes what is plugged into the port.
 Default is "".
   * `ips`: Array of ipv4 and/or ipv6 addresses with subnet mask to assign to the